AaltoAsia/O-MI/README.md

 Extract the zip file and navigate to the /bin directory To run O-MI Node run the corresponding startup script from the bin directory for your OS:

-1. `o-mi-node.bat` for Windows
+1. `bin/o-mi-node.bat` for Windows
-2. `o-mi-node` for Unix and Mac
+2. `bin/o-mi-node` for Unix and Mac

 This will run O-MI Node with configuration in /conf/application.conf.
-By default it has some example and demo agents.
+By default it will start at url [http://localhost:8080/](http://localhost:8080/) and has some example and demo agents.
 More Information in the 'Configuration' section.

 Compiling and packaging